FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advanced_routing/c_st_route_step_transformations/t_st_PGP_encryption.md

 The *Select an account* field has auto-completion which shows a list of existing accounts containing the same letter.

 Once an account is selected its publicly available PGP certificates are populated in the *Select an account* field.
-The certificates can be public for all <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> accounts, or public for an account assigned to the same Business Unit.
+The certificates can be public for all {{< SecureTransport/componentshortname  >}} accounts, or public for an account assigned to the same Business Unit.

 If an account name is unknown (for example, expression based) its PGP certificates are determined at run time.
 PGP certificates can be expression based as well.